makrai/notes/yogatama15-embed-hier-sparse-jmlr.md

 * the average numbers of nonzero entries are 91% and 85% respectively
   * not extremely sparse, this makes intuitive sense since we try to represent about 180,000 contexts in only 52 (520) dimensions.
-We also did not tune λ As we increase [the tree size] M , we get sparser representations
+We also did not tune λ As we increase the tree size M , we get sparser representations
 * We visualize our M = 52 word representations ( FOREST ) related to
   animals (10 words) and countries (10 words)
 * larger magnitude of the vectors for more abstract concepts (animal, animals, country, countries) is
-  * reminiscent of neural imaging studies that have found evidence of more global activation patterns for processing superordinate terms (Raposo et al., 2012)
+  * reminiscent of neural imaging studies that have found evidence of more global activation patterns for processing superordinate terms (Raposo+ 2012)